CM Search and Replace (CMSR) - Use Case - Example of Regex and Storing Results In the Database

 Introduction

-CM Search and Replace allows you to easily replace text in all types of posts and pages, including theme and plugins generated content.
+The Search and Replace plugin allows you to easily replace text in all types of posts and pages, including theme and plugins generated content.

 It works via rules: you tell it "x" should become "y".
 Then, everytime a visitor visits a page with "x", he/she will see "y".